Can You Gain Muscle And Lose Fat At The Same Time?

 You’ve probably realized by now that the trend of putting your body in a conducive environment to gain muscle and lose fat at the same time is dependent upon a stimulus being brand new to your body, and the same applies when it comes to performance enhancing drugs (PED’s).

-When you first introduce a surpaphyisological amount of muscle building hormones to your body, it is expected that you are going to put on more muscle than you likely will in any future cycle (assuming your diet and training are in check during the first one).
+When you first introduce a surpaphyisological amount of muscle building hormones to your body, whether that be steroids or SARMs, it is expected that you are going to put on more muscle than you likely will in any future cycle (assuming your diet and training are in check during the first one).

 Your body reacts to these hormones the most favourably when they are brand new in your system and your body hasn’t adapted to them whatsoever, and this is yet another scenario where you can successfully gain muscle and lose fat at the same time.